LooDaHu/ARORA_General_-Introduction/Welcome file.md

 A((example1)) -- - --> J(urls.py *)
 ```
 Note:
  1. The file structure of the application should like this figure.
-And please remeber those 		   files are vital for the application, and do not delete them casually, except other migration files.
-And I
+And please remeber those 		   files are vital for the application, and do not delete them casually, except migration files.
+And I will explain why migration files as
  2. There are five files with